virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 ### Why This
 This mattered because a predictive pipeline needs a consistent way to represent missingness.

-I wanted a strategy that was:

 - reproducible
 - interpretable
 - low-risk

-The data quality was already strong after recoding, so the simplest defensible choices were the best ones.

 Median imputation worked well for the behavior variables because: